Getting the best results from Camo

 Wi-Fi vs USB connections

 Camo supports connecting your iOS or Android device to your computer via Wi-Fi or directly through USB.
-Find out more about pairing your mobile device to Camo Studio if you haven’t done so already.
+If you need help doing either, we'll walk you through the steps.

-In many cases, the ease of Wi-Fi connectivity will be ideal for setting up your device wherever and however you want to.
-For most this will be on a simple desk mount, but not having to worry about cabling opens up a lot of options.
-It can also be more convenient for quick calls: just open Camo, mount the device, and add it in Camo Studio.
+In many cases, the ease of Wi-Fi connectivity is ideal for setting up your device wherever and however you want to.
+This may be with simple desk mount, but going wireless also opens up a range of new options.
+It can also be more convenient for quick calls: just open Camo Camera on your phone, pair it with Camo Studio, and mount it.

 This is particularly true on macOS due to how it handles switching between different wireless modes and connections with various devices.
 Camo minimises the effects of these by introducing a slight delay to the video, on macOS only.